Michiel29/graphqa/scripts/README.md

 ## How to use the MTB triplet dataset
 First, we assume here that the dataset is `bin-v3-threshold20`, but we also generate MTB triplets for `bin-v3-threshold20-small`.

+__TODO: Compress Steps 1-2 into a single script and fewer data files__

 #### 1. Create the helper data files
 Run the following scripts to create the helper data files:
 ```